MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-manage-app-governance.md

   - Microsoft 365 OAuth Phishing Detection
   - Microsoft 365 OAuth App Reputation
 - Defender for Cloud Apps alerts appear in the app governance alerts list as alerts with Source set to Defender for Cloud Apps

-> [!NOTE]
-> Alert status is currently not being synced between app governance and Defender for Cloud Apps.